bitovi/academy/src/typescript/4-types.md

 ### Any

 Any is useful when you want to opt-out of type checking.
 Using `any` will disable all compile-time checks including access to properties and functions.
-This is mostly useful for 3rd party data structures that you do not know the shape of, or when incrementally opting in to types.
+This is mostly useful for third-party data structures that you do not know the shape of, or when incrementally opting in to types.

 ```typescript
 let my3rdPartyData: any = 5;